Preparing the Umbrella Roaming Client for Inclusion in a Disk Image

 - Deploy the image normally.

 - Computers receive OrgInfo.json via ASA Group Policy.

 These steps simply ask you to install the Umbrella roaming client while ensuring that the workstation is offline, thereby preventing the roaming client from registering until a unique Device ID is created to match the hostname.

 - Ensure you have the latest version of the Umbrella roaming client by downloading it from the Umbrella dashboard.

 - Prepare your image as normal, including the roaming client.

-- When your image is created and will not again be modified, delete the roaming client registration belonging to the hostname of the machine used to build the image.
+- When your image is created and will not again be modified, delete the roaming client registration on the Umbrella Dashboard belonging to the hostname of the machine used to build the image.
 This must be deleted prior to pushing the image out.

 - When the image deploys, the client will spot that the image-based registration ID is non-existent, and will register based on the current (destination) hostname.